Česká Ves: History

 The first written mention of Česká Ves is from 1416.
 A hamlet named Waltherowici, which was a predecessor of the current village, was documented in 1284.

 The 17th century was tragic for Česká Ves.
 The village was hit by the plague epidemic in 1627, looted during the Thirty Years' War, and was at the centre of the infamous Northern Moravia witch trials, during which 16 women were burned.

-According to the Austrian census of 1910 the village had 2,434 inhabitants, 2,419 of whom had permanent residence there.
-According to the census, all 2,419 permant residents spoke German as their native language.
+According to the Austrian census of 1910 the village had 2,434 inhabitants, all spoke German as their native language.
 The most populous religious group were Roman Catholics with 2,417 (99.3%).

 The municipality was severely hit by the 1997 Central European flood.

+Demographics

 Economy

 The main employer is the Řetězárna a.s company.
 It is a traditional Czech manufacturer of chains, founded in 1894.
+Vegetus, a Ukrainian producer of meat and dairy substitutes, has relocated to Česká Ves due to the 2022 Russian invasion of Ukraine.

+Transport

+Česká Ves, served by the Česká Ves bazén station, is located on the Krnov–Jeseník railway line.
+The station called Česká Ves is unused.

+Sights

+The main landmark of Česká Ves is the Church of Saint Joseph.
+It was built in 1928, which makes it one of the youngest churches in the region.
+It replaced the Chapel of Saint Dominic from 1695.